-In the end, as a reflection, we note that the specialness of the discovery of frequency principle lies in our faith and insistence in performing systematic DNN experiments on simple $1$-d synthetic problems, which is clearly not understood and simple for observation and analysis.
+In the end, as a reflection, we note that the specialness of the discovery of frequency principle lies in our faith and insistence on performing systematic DNN experiments on simple $1$-d synthetic problems, which is simple for observation and analysis but not clearly understood.
 From the perspective of phenomenological study, such simple cases serve as an excellent starting point, however, they are rarely considered in the experimental studies of DNNs.
 Some researchers even deems MNIST experiments as too simple for an empirical study without realizing that even phenomenon regarding the training of DNN on $1$-d problems is not well studied.
-In addition, because Fourier analysis is not naturally considered for high dimensional problems due to the curse of dimensionality, it is difficult even to think about Fourier transform for DNNs on real datasets as done in Sec. \ref{sec:empirical} without making a direct observation of DNN learning from flat to oscillatory in 1-d problems.
+In addition, since Fourier analysis is not naturally considered for high dimensional problems due to the curse of dimensionality, it is difficult even to think about Fourier transform for DNNs on real datasets as done in Sec. \ref{sec:empirical} without making a direct observation of DNN learning from flat to oscillatory in 1-d problems.
 Therefore, by overviewing the discovery and studies of frequency principle, we advocate for the phenomenological approach to the deep learning theory, by which systematic experimental study on simple problems should be encouraged and serve as a key step for developing the theory of deep learning.